Bullies or Beauties? All About Grackle Birds

 Courtesy Sonja Mauk / Country magazine

 These medium-sized, lanky birds have glossy dark feathers.
 Their heads look blue or purple in the light, in contrast to their bronzed iridescent bodies.
 In some parts of the southeast, their bodies are more purple and/or green.
 Also look for long tails and bills and yellow eyes.
-The common grackle is larger than a red-winged blackbird but smaller than a crow.
+The common grackle is larger than a red-winged blackbird but smaller than a crow (speaking of, have you ever seen a fish crow?).
 Common grackles can be spotted from Canada and the Great Plains to the southeastern states.

 Courtesy Geralyn Bartolazzi

 The great-tailed grackle has bold yellow eyes that seem to stand out against their dark silky-looking feathers.
 Like the common grackle, in the sunlight, they appear to have a blue/purplish color tone.
 However, their broad, fan-shaped tails set them apart.
 Their heads are flat, not rounded like boat-tailed grackles.
 These birds are common from Texas and Oklahoma to southern California.

 Discover 5 types of blackbirds you should know.

 Look for these birds throughout Florida and along the eastern and Gulf coasts.
 Boat-tailed grackles have rounder heads than the great-tailed grackles and dark (not yellow) eyes.